-A tactical asset strategy is the most underrated concept in value investment allocation.
+A tactical investment allocation strategy is the most underrated concept in value investing.
 Studies show that close to 90% of investment returns are determined by portfolio asset allocation.
 Yet most value oriented information focuses on choosing individual investments.

 Don’t get me wrong.
 I spend a great deal of time looking for individual undervalued investment opportunities.
 Finding individual investments with a margin of safety is an important aspect of value investing.
 However, choosing your investment allocation is more important and therefore deserves your serious attention.